 46 For if ye love them which love you, what reward have ye? do not even the publicans the same?

-As is pointed out further down, books have been kept of our thoughts and works.
-God knows who “thought upon Him” and as we saw with the judgments of the sheep and goats, our works, and in particular whether we defended God and Christ, will determine whether they will defend us:
+As is pointed out further down, books are kept of our thoughts and works.
+God knows who “thought upon Him” and as we saw with the judgments of the sheep and goats, our actions, and in particular whether we defended God and Christ, will determine whether they will defend us:

 Nothing is worse than denying the Holy Ghost, but hypocrites come pretty close.

-As stated above in the Promises section, Jesus knows human nature and what it is like to be persecuted and so the angels will take vengeance upon our persecutors:
+As stated above in the Promises section, Jesus knows human nature and what it’s like to be persecuted, and so the angels will take vengeance upon our persecutors:

 5 Which is a manifest token of the righteous judgment of God, that ye may be counted worthy of the kingdom of God, for which ye also suffer: